erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/merkle_trees/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Merkle Trees for a specific use case (e.g., nearly sorted content)
+7. Optimize Merkle Trees for a specific employ case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Merkle Trees
 9. Compare Merkle Trees performance with alternative algorithms on large datasets